LemoFoundationLtd/lemo-core-sdk/README.md

 lemo.tx.signCreateTempAddress(privateKey, txConfig, userId)
 ```
 Sign a transaction for create temp account transaction, then return the signed transaction string
-1. Temp account have no privatekey and only can be signed by accounts in Signers
+1. Temp account has no private key and only can be signed by accounts in its `signers`
-2. Temp account must be configured with Signers before they can be used
+2. Temp account must be configured with Signers before using it
-3. If the temp account already exists, only multi-signed accounts can modify the Signers
+3. If the temp account already exists, the creation will be fail
 The API is used like [`lemo.tx.sign`](#submodule-tx-sign).
 The only difference is filling special data in transaction

 ##### Parameters
 1. `string` - Account private key
 2. `object` - Unsigned transaction like the same parameter in [`lemo.tx.sendTx`](#submodule-tx-sendTx).
-3. `string` - User id, which cannot be longer than 20 bytes in hexadecimal
+2. `string` - customized user id, which's length should be 10 bytes in hexadecimal at most

 ##### Returns
 `string` - The string of signed [transaction](#data-structure-transaction) information